 In order to access the ALMA Archive and submit an observing proposal, you must have previously registered with the ALMA Science Portal.
 You can then download the OT from the OT page in the ALMA Science Portal.
 Please follow the detailed installation instructions there; in case of any problems you can consult the Troubleshooting page.
-You start the OT either by clicking on the ALMA OT icon (Web Start) or from the command line by typing ./ALMA-OT.sh in the installation directory (tarball).
-A splash screen with different options will appear.
-To follow the step-by-step guide for creating a new proposal, please select the first option 'Create a new proposal'.
+Depending on your installation option, you start the OT either by double-clicking on an ALMA OT icon (installer) or from the command line by executing a script (e.g. ./ALMA-OT.sh on Linux) in the installation directory (tarball).
+An initial dialogue box with different options will appear.
+To follow the step-by-step guide for creating a new proposal please select the first option, Create a new proposal.